evrythng/digital-link.js/README.md

 ### Unit Tests

-Unit tests can be run with the `npm test` command, and cover all methods, construction methods, and output formats.
+Unit tests can be run with the `npm test` command, and cover all methods, creation methods, and output formats.

 ### Testing App